Daria444/demand_seasonality_analysis/README.md

 ## dash.py

 Creating a dashboard using Python framework Dash.
-The dashboard demonstrates the result of the software algorithm for analyzing the seasonality of demand.
+The dashboard demonstrates the result of the algorithm for analyzing the seasonality of demand.

 ## dash_functions.py

-A set of software functions for updating dashboard elements to analyze the seasonality of demand.
+A set of functions for updating dashboard elements to analyze the seasonality of demand.

 ---